Just Another Day (Jon Secada song): Latin America

 "Otro Dia Mas Sin Verte" gained significant popularity in Mexico, receiving extensive airplay on radio stations.
 "Just Another Day" received a double-platinum certification, and later attained 5× platinum for selling 500,000 copies.
 It received gold and platinum certifications.
 The song ranked among the top-ten best-performing and most popular songs in La Paz, based on polls conducted by local radio stations.
 According to the United Press International, "Otro Dia Mas Sin Verte" topped several music charts in the capital cities of the Dominican Republic, Mexico, Panama, and Uruguay.
 It also reached number two in the capital cities of Chile and Ecuador, number four in Lima, Peru, and number six in San Salvador, El Salvador.

 "Otro Dia Mas Sin Verte" led Secada to become one of the most-renowned singer-songwriters of the 1990s in Latin America, Europe, and in Mexico.
 The song gave Secada international recognition and granted him extensive radio exposure in Mexico.
 Singles such as "Otro Dia Mas Sin Verte", "Angel", and "Ensename" contributed to Secada's sales.
 He attributed his rise to success to "Otro Dia Mas Sin Verte", and the guidance provided by Emilio and Gloria Estefan.
-In 2002, "Just Another Day" continued to receive extensive airplay in Mexico.
+In 2002, "Just Another Day" continued to receive extensive airplay in Mexico..
+The English version was the seventh most played song on Brazil's radio charts for the year 1992.